Neidn/quiz_cli_python/Readme.md

 ## Description

 This is a simple quiz game that asks the user a series of questions and then gives them a score at the end.
 The questions are all true or false questions.

-The user can choose to play again at the end of the game.
+This project is also testing the use of the Github Actions CI/CD pipeline.

 ## Installation